soljt/kitchen_plan/README.md

 python kitchen_plan.py 2024 september monday
 ```

-In either case, the script will write two files to a newly created folder, `gens.
+In either case, the script will write two files to a newly created folder, `gens`.
 These two files will be an excel sheet and a pdf of your new kitchen plan.
 Woohoo!

 ## Features

 There are literally none!
-If you want to use a different list of flatmates, you'll have to hardcode that in the script yourself in the `NAMES list!
+If you want to use a different list of flatmates, you'll have to hardcode that in the script yourself in the `NAMES` list!
 Good luck :)

 ## Contributing